ikarius6/jacky/README.md

 - **Transparent frameless window** — only the pet sprite is visible
 - **Autonomous walking** — Jacky walks along the screen bottom and window title bars
 - **Click interactions** — left-click to pet, right-click for context menu, drag to reposition
+- **Voice interaction (STT & TTS)** — press a hotkey  to speak to Jacky, and hear spoken responses
+- **Screen interaction** — Jacky can follow simple instructions to click on things on your screen
 - **Speech bubbles** — contextual dialogue with predefined lines
 - **Window awareness** — detects open windows, reads titles, pushes windows, peeks from edges
 - **Vision** — Jacky can capture and analyze what's on your screen using multimodal LLM models (DPI-aware, multi-monitor)